ZeroQ-bit/MovieLeaks/README.md

 ### How It Works

-1. **Reddit Scraping**: The addon uses Reddit's public JSON API (`https://www.reddit.com/r/movieleaks/new.json`) to fetch the latest posts
+1. **rlsbb.to Scraping**: The addon scrapes the "Recommended movies" widget from rlsbb.to homepage
-2. **Parsing**: Extracts movie titles, years, IMDb IDs, and available images from post titles and content
-3. **Enrichment**: For movies with IMDb IDs, fetches complete metadata from Cinemeta (Stremio's official metadata service) including:
-   - High-quality posters and backgrounds
-   - Full descriptions and plot summaries
-   - Genres, director, and cast information
-   - IMDb ratings and awards
-   - Runtime and release information
+2. **IMDB Extraction**: Fetches IMDB IDs from each movie's detail page (in parallel batches of 10)
+3. **Cinemeta Lookup**: Uses Stremio's Cinemeta to fetch full metadata (plot, cast, posters, etc.) using IMDB IDs
-4. **RPDB Enhancement** (Optional): If configured, posters are enhanced with Rotten Tomatoes score overlays from RatingPosterDB
+4. **RPDB Enhancement** (optional): Fetches high-quality posters from RatingPosterDB if configured
-5. **Caching**: Results are cached for 5 minutes to reduce load on Reddit and Cinemeta APIs
+5. **Caching**: Results are cached for 5 minutes to reduce load on rlsbb.to and Cinemeta APIs
 6. **Serving**: Presents data through Stremio's addon protocol

 ## Project Structure